-A photograph shows a pair of shoes reportedly made from the skin of a lynched criminal.
+A viral photograph shows a pair of shoes reportedly made from the skin of a lynched criminal.

 In March 2019, we encountered an image posted on Facebook that purportedly showed a pair of “negro skin shoes”:

 This image captures a pair of shoes reportedly made with human skin, but the alleged “donor” in this case was not an African American man — rather, it was said to be George Parrott, a wild west outlaw known as “Big Nose George”:

 Big Nose George was a cattle rustler, highwayman, and general bandit who robbed and killed his way across the American West in the 1870s and ultimately met his demise after a failed jailbreak in 1881.
 An article published by the Eaton Democrat on 31 March 1881 described his lynching:

 At Rawlins, Wyoming, the notorious Big Nose George was taken from jail by a party of masked men and hanged.
 The rope was adjusted to a cross piece on a telegraph pole and Big Nose George was made to climb the ladder set against the pole for the purpose of placing the rope about his neck.
 He climbed high on the ladder saying, “I will jump off, boys, and break my neck,” and he did.